pmamico/java-ssl-tools/README.md

 $ jssl <URL> ping
 ```
 ### With `keytool` you have to type a lot!
+ Especially annoying if you are in flow.
- first you need to get the certificate somehow, then to import it with keytool, thinking about alias names and the default password.
+First you need to get the certificate somehow,
+then to import it with keytool, thinking about alias names and the default password.
 Eg.:
 ```
 $ echo | openssl s_client -connect "<URL>:443"  2>/dev/null | openssl x509 > certificate.pem
 $ /opt/homebrew/opt/openjdk@11/bin/keytool -importcert -cacerts -noprompt -alias <myalias> -file certificate.pem -keypass changeit -storepass changeit